technophilist/Clocky/README.md

 - Commit messages follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 - Manual Dependency injection.

-### A note on Modularization Strategy
+## Modularization Strategy
 In this project, a package is considered as single module.
-It tries to conform to the modularisation strategy specified in the
+Although, this is a small app, the package structure tries to conform to the modularization strategy specified in the
 [Guide to Android app modularization](https://developer.android.com/topic/modularization) article of the offical Android Developers website.